 Member of the New York and Connecticut Bars

-Most recently, he has advised a major Japanese company on its proposed joint venture with a chemical company to acquire a high performance chemical business in U.S. and global merger control proceedings, Novartis on its oncology and vaccines transactions with GSK and Siemens on its acquisitions of the Rolls-Royce Energy aero-derivative gas turbine business and the Invensys rail business.
-Previously he acted for Glencore on its acquisition of Xstrata and Deutsche Börse on its planned merger with NYSE Euronext.
+Recently, he has advised Siemens on its acquisitions of the Rolls-Royce Energy aero-derivative gas turbine business and the Invensys rail business; a major Japanese company on its proposed joint venture with a chemical company to acquire a high performance chemical business in U.S. and global merger control proceedings; and Novartis on its oncology and vaccines transactions with GlaxoSmithKline.
+Previously he acted for Glencore on its acquisition of Xstrata.
+He is currently advising Deutsche Börse on its planned merger with London Stock Exchange.
 He was also lead counsel for Air France KLM in the air cargo cartel cases.
-Tom practices in Linklaters’ New York and Washington offices.
+Tom practices in Linklaters’ New York and Washington, D.C. offices.

 Tom is a member of the Antitrust Section of the American Bar Association and is recognized in Chambers USA and Legal 500 U.S.

 2004 - 2005 Counsel, Shearman & Sterling LLP, New York